Walt-Strydom/ReportrApp/README.md

-# Lokisa
+# Reportr

-Lokisa is a civic engagement progressive web application that enables citizens to anonymously report and track public infrastructure issues in Pretoria, South Africa, with advanced geospatial tracking and comprehensive mobile support.
+Reportr is a civic engagement progressive web application that enables citizens to anonymously report and track public infrastructure issues in Pretoria, South Africa, with advanced geospatial tracking and comprehensive mobile support.

 ## Features